firecracker-microvm/firecracker/docs/prod-host-setup.md

 forms of storage, such as fixed-size or ring buffers, programs like `journald` or `logrotate`, or redirecting to a named pipe.

+### Logging and performance

+We recommend adding `quiet loglevel=1` to the host kernel command line to limit the number of messages written to the serial console.
+This is because some host configurations can have an effect on Firecracker's performance as the process will generate host kernel logs during normal operations.

+The most recent example of this was the addition of `console=ttyAMA0` host kernel command line argument on one of our testing setups.
+This enabled console logging, which degraded the snapshot restore time from 3ms to 8.5ms on `aarch64`.
+In this case, creating the tap device for snapshot restore generated host kernel logs, which were very slow to write.

 ## Jailer Configuration

 Using Jailer in a production Firecracker deployment is highly recommended,